 6. How do you expect each inbound destination below to perform in the first half of 2020 ?

-Sentiment Score

-Due to the COVID-19 pandemic, respondents have indicated a similar level of negative expectations for 13 international source markets for China's inbound tourism.
+Sentiment Score -113 Due to the COVID-19 pandemic, respondents have indicated a similar level of negative expectations for 13 international source markets for China's inbound tourism.
 Sentiments scores for all have plunged below -100.
 North America's 103-point drop is the lowest of all.

-Asia experienced a heavy decline in the first half of 2020 owing to the coronavirus outbreak in the region.
+ASIa experienced a heavy decline in the first half of 2020 owing to the coronavirus outbreak in the region.
 As the dominant source market for Chinese outbound tourism, East Asia (including Japan and South Korea) and Southeast Asia's sentiment scores substantially dropped by 114 and 124 points respectively.
 South Korea, as of March 17, has been one of the five most affected countries with more than 8,000 confirmed COVID-19 cases.
 The West Asia region has also taken a hit due to the outbreak in Iran.
-More than half of the respondents are forecasting a gloomy inbound tourism performance compared to the same period last year.
-Europe is also heavily affected, with its overall sentiment score down to -113.
+More than half of the respondents are forecasting a gloomy inbound tourism performance compared to the same period last year. sentiment score down to -113.
 Since most European countries are affected by the COVID-19 pandemic, the sentiment scores for the region are almost similar to the different submarkets.
 The total number of confirmed COVID-19 cases in Italy, France and Germany exceeded 53,000 as of March 17.
 A nationwide border shutdown has been activated in Italy since March 10.
 Economic recession, Brexit and the refugee crisis are adding to the region's woes.
 As the major long-haul source market for China's inbound tourism, Europe is facing unprecedented challenges in the first half of 2020.

-6. How do you expect each inbound destination below to perform in the first half of 2020 ?
+6. How do you expect each inbound destination below to perform in the first half of 2020? point drop.

-Oceania has hit a historic low at -133, a 92point drop.
 Although the number of confirmed COVID-19 cases in Australia and New Zealand has yet to reach 600 as of March 17, it is still affecting the respondents' confidence.
 The massive bushfire crisis in Australia has further lowered the sentiment score for this region.
 However, even without the pandemic, Oceania contributes little to China's inbound tourism.
 Africa market's sentiment score drops by 74 points in comparison to the first half of 2019.
 Restricted by its economic development, Africa is yet to be a major tourism source market for the Chinese inbound tourism.
 The coronavirus impact on Africa is slightly better than that of Asia, Europe and America, resulting in a more moderate decline of the sentiment score.
 However, since the Chinese border control measures will be more rigid under the risk of imported COVID-19 cases, the overall inbound tourism market is expected to be negatively affected.
 North America has been showing a continuous decline since 2019.
 The first half of 2020 has shown a further 91-point drop.
 Led by the United States, North America has always been a key source market for China's inbound tourism.
 However, the China-US trade war and the HUAWEI trade ban have limited the number of tourists from the US and Canada, amounting to only 10% of the total inbound tourism arrivals.
 In the first half of 2020, the sentiment score for North America ranked last.
+Central and South America have shown a sharp 93-point drop in its sentiments scores compared to the first half of 2019.
+Although this region has always been a niche inbound tourism source market for China, the COVID-19 pandemic, combined with political instabilities and refugee problems in several countries, have contributed to the further sentiment score plunge.